thephpleague/csv/upgrading/upgrading-7.0.md

 - `$sol1` open mode will be `w` and new `SplFileObject` object is created internally;
 - `$sol2` open mode will be `r+` and `$fileObject` is directly used;
-- `$sol3` is not possible using default constructor and is equivalent to `$sol1`;
+- `$sol3` was not possible using default constructor and is equivalent to `$sol1`;

-The `createFromPath` named constructor always take into account the `$open_mode` parameter.
-As for the `createFromFileObject` named constructor it requires only one argument which must be an instance of `SplFileObject` class.

 ### CSV properties

-- Starting with version 7, the default SplFileObject flags used are `SplFileObject::READ_CSV` and `SplFileObject::DROP_NEW_LINE`.
-As previously these flags can not be overidden by the developper to ensure consistency in the methods used.
+- The new default `SplFileObject` flags used are `SplFileObject::READ_CSV` and `SplFileObject::DROP_NEW_LINE`.
+As previously these flags can not be overidden by the developer to ensure consistency in methods usage.
-- All CSV properties setter methods no longer provides default values.
-When used the method must provide a value.
+- CSV properties setter methods no longer provides default values.
+When used, you are require to provide a value to the method.

 ### Detecting CSV Delimiters